 It is recommended though, that if you’re changing damper stiffness with different density packers (supplied) that you should re-run calibration in the Smartcontrol software:

 I found a small percentage of deadzone at either end of the pedal range really helped with the overall controllability of the sim car.
 I think a lot of that stems more from lazy pedal technique than anything ominous.
 A bit of deadzone just helps to mop up any accidental brushes with the pedal.

 I set max force at around 22kg.
 I think this is something I still need to refine for my own driving technique as I always feel I need more braking.
 Then again who doesn’t in an MX5?

 I mentioned earlier the brake feel wasn’t quite to my taste.
-Fortunately, Scott at Driver61 came up with a nice solution.
-Remove the spring altogether and add more packers.
+Try this tip: remove the spring altogether and add more packers.
 This gave a slightly more immediate feel without adding stiffness.
 The spring simulates the pad-to-disc gap.
 You can also make it shorter or longer by changing the preload on the brake pedal.

 After 2 months, they’re a little dustier but actually appear to be barely worn at all.

 For the money, you’re certainly making an investment but it’s a good one.
 I think Heuskinveld are now *the* sim pedals to own – the impact of feel and driveability is such a game-changer that I’d credit these pedals with a huge improvement in my driving in iRacing.